How to Unfreeze a Mac & Fix Frozen Mac Apps

 What to do if an app freezes on your Mac

 A frozen app becomes unresponsive and brings your work to a halt.
-In the worst case scenario, it can lead to lost work or a corrupted file.
-Fortunately, there are several options to try, and most are quite simple.
+In the worst-case scenario, it can lead to lost work or a corrupted file.
+Fortunately, there are several options to try.
 Here’s what you can do when a program freezes on your Mac.
-First, as obvious as it may sound, you need to quit it.
-Then, if the app keeps freezing when you launch it, try the next options.
+First, as obvious as it may sound, you need to quit that app.
+But if the app keeps freezing after the relaunch, try the next options.

 How to quit a frozen or unresponsive program